 When you sign up for ButcherBox, you will get a box of meat delivered at the frequency of your choice (every 2 weeks, every 4 weeks, etc).
 The meat is delivered to your door, frozen and on ice in an insulated, recyclable box.
 Shipping is free.

-Below is a picture of a mixed box I received, with steaks, ground beef, pork loin, and chicken.
+Below is a picture of a box I recently received, with steaks, ground beef, pork loin, and chicken.
+I chose the cuts I received in this box.
+NO surprises.
+Every time I get these cuts, they look exactly the same.
+Always packaged the same, always weighing the same.

 How Much is ButcherBox?